 A folder with papers in it.
-Two buttons labeled Cover Letter and Outcomes.
-When clicked the buttons show the data in the list below.
+Four buttons appear that have the following labels: Cover Letter, Outcomes, Documentation, and Dissemination.
+When the user clicks, the information in the list below appears.
 Continue buttons allow the user to return to the first screen.

 - Cover letter.
 This brief document should include the complete name of the program, the names of the program developers, and a list of associated organizations.
 The key point of contact for the submission should be clear, and an email address and telephone number must be provided for this person.
 The cover letter should clearly state the submitter's intent for the program to be considered for NREPP and provide a brief description of the intervention.
 If the program falls within one of SAMHSA's current areas of interest, the cover letter should provide or reference information supporting this claim.